 The English Program at Windham High School prepares students to be independent learners and thinkers.
 Through the study of literature, students will become proficient in writing, speaking, critical reading, thinking, listening, and accessing and using media effectively.
 Students will study literature to examine and respond to classical and contemporary works from many cultures and literary periods, with emphasis on Western cultural tradition and American literary heritage.
-Throughout their four years of English, students will be encouraged to become responsible for their own learning, develop solid interpretive and evaluative skills, and make connections between their learning, their writing, and their lives.
+Throughout their four years of English, students will be encouraged to become responsible for their own learning, develop solid interpretative and evaluative skills, and make connections between their learning, their writing, and their lives.
 The English Program provides many opportunities to succeed in a wide variety of learning experiences, including writing analytically, writing creatively, delivering speeches, reading literature, viewing films, and experiencing guest speakers.
-The correct use of Standard English grammar is taught and expected in all English courses.
-The teaching of Grammar is integrated into student writing as the primary resource for instruction.
-English courses at Windham High School are designed to align with the common core standards for English language instruction.
+The correct use of Standard English grammar is taught and expected in all English courses at Windham High School are designed to align with the common core standards for English language instruction.

-Course Title Credi t Length ( Grades
+Course Title Credit.
+Length Gra des

 Grammar & Composition 1.0 Year 9

 Writing 0.5 Semester 9

 Honors Writing 0.5 Semester 9

 World Literature & Composition 1.0 Year 11

 Honors World Literature & Composition 1.0 Year 11

 AP Language and Composition 1.0 Year 11

 Advanced Grammar & Composition 0.5 Semester 11 12

-Honors British Literature 0.5 Semester 12
+Honors British Literature: Monsters and The Monstrous 0.5 Semester 12

 Honors Intro to College Writing (DE) 0.5 Semester 12

 Honors Philosophical Literature 0.5 Semester 12

-Journalism 0.5 Semester 11 12
+Journalism 0.5 Semester 12

 Literature of Land and Sea 0.5 Semester 12

-Media as Literature 0.5 Semester 12
+Media and Persuasion 0.5 Semester 12

 Mythological Literature 0.5 Semester 12

 Prose and Poetry 0.5 Semester 12

 Public Speaking 0.5 Semester 12

 AP Literature and Composition 1.0 Year 12